theKashey/eslint-plugin-relations/README.md

 };
 ```

 - configure rules. **Rules are not working without configuration**.
-There is no preset possible.
+There is no _default_ preset possible.

 # Correct